 if you are interested in additional pedagogy offers.

-*Courses offered through The G. Raymond Chang School of Continuing Education at Ryerson University
+*Courses offered through The G. Raymond Chang School of Continuing Education

 The ECME Student Handbook, available after acceptance into the program, contains in-depth course descriptions and prerequisites for courses.
 All courses and tuition are subject to change.